The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 These changes cause the body to be more susceptible to certain diseases and chronic illnesses, which increases the risk of geriatric syndromes.

-These physiologic changes affect mobility and lead to balance impairment, falls, osteoporosis, and pressure ulcers from lack of movement.
+These physiologic changes affect mobility, leading to balance impairment, falls, osteoporosis, and pressure ulcers from lack of movement.

 Geriatric syndromes and important implications for older adult safety